lydiahjchung/korean-emotion-analysis/Model/transformer/transformer.md

 ### Implementing Layers
 Three layers are implemented to make a Transformer model:
 - Multi Head Self Attention Layer
+- Embedding Layer
 - Transformer Block Layers
-- Embedding Layer

 #### Multi Head Self Attention Layer
 Transformer uses multi-headed self attention mechanism for the self-attention layer.
-1. Expands the capability of focusing on different positions.
+With multiple heads calculating attention, it expands the capability of focusing on different positions so that many different subspaces of the input are represented.
 ```python
 class MultiHeadSelfAttention(layers.Layer):
     def __init__(self, embed_dim, num_heads=8):